1. Introduction

 function DynamicRange( high, low) { return Math. log2( high) - Math. log2( low); }

-For SDR, luminance is treated as relative to media white.
-Making the screen brighter does not change the dynamic range, because the darkest color also gets brighter.
+For SDR, making the screen brighter does not change the dynamic range, because the darkest color also gets brighter.

-For HDR, luminance is treated as absolute, rather than being relative to media white.
-Using a brighter screen increases the dynamic range, while the luminance of media white remains constant.
+For HDR, using a brighter screen increases the dynamic range, while the luminance of media white remains constant.

 2.2.
 Introducing Headroom

-The luminance level which an HDR display can produce varies greatly.
+The peak luminance level which an HDR display can produce varies greatly.

 The amount by which peak white is greater than media white is termed the HDR headroom, and depends on the level of media white, user preference, and viewing conditions.